What is SMS?

 Yet SMS seems to have gone from strength to strength, with 129.8 million text message enabled users in the USA alone mid 2017.

 How Does SMS Work?

 Well yes, when it comes to organising a lunch date with your friends maybe, but what happens if you want to reach thousands of people with a personalized marketing or promotional message?
-Well it’s just as easy to be honest – using the CLX Batch Sender.
-All you need is your list of numbers (preferably in a spreadsheet) so that you can upload it to the Batch Sender, plus the message that you want to send and you’re off.
+Well it’s just as easy to be honest – using the CLX Connect tool.
+All you need is your list of numbers (preferably in a spreadsheet) so that you can upload it to Connect, plus the message that you want to send and you’re off.
 Simple.